• Skip to primary navigation

 I know I’m generalizing—schools aren’t all the same.
 But the reality is that in most parts of the world, school is not a place where critical thinking is encouraged; on the contrary, it is often suppressed or simply ignored.
 Naturally, it atrophies and weakens, much like a muscle that isn’t exercised.

-If we recognize these negative consequences and are truly willing to change our way of living for the benefit of ourselves and the world, we need the courage to break free from herd mentality and start thinking for ourselves—and the sooner we do, the better.
+If we recognize these negative consequences and are truly willing to change our way of living for the benefit of ourselves and the world, we need the courage to break free the from herd mentality and start thinking for ourselves—and the sooner we do, the better.
 Of course, that’s easier said than done, since social conditioning runs deep and influences us in ways we often don’t even recognize.
 Yet with conscious, persistent effort, it is definitely possible.

-If you want to know exactly how, here are some basic, practical steps you can start taking right now.
+Below are some basic, practical steps you can start taking right now.

 Question your beliefs, no matter how much you cherish them.